deckardai/vim-deckard/README.md

 The default Vim way of jumping to the beginning of the current word is `b`.
 To go to the next word, `w`.
 But you can navigate in any other way as well.

-# Link Navigation

-Links in Deckard will open or reuse a GVim window by default.

-If you are using Vim in the terminal, you need to start it with a unique name.
-Add the following to your `.bashrc`, `.zshrc`, etc:

-    alias vim='vim --servername $(date +%s)'

-For more information, check out [DCode](https://github.com/deckardai/dcode), the universal code URL handler that powers Deckard's navigation.
-You may like to hack your ideal Vim support there.

 # Configuration

 This plugin triggers refreshes after 200ms of stopping at the start of a word.
 You can adjust it with this setting in your `.vimrc`: